PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

     #include <new>
     #include <typeinfo>

-If a user-defined exception is derived from std::exception, it is automatically throwable in the target language.
+If a user-defined exception is derived from std::exception, it is automatically throwable in a target language.
-If the user wants a class not to be derived from std::exception but to be throwable in the target language, the **is_exception** variable must be set to True (default value is **False**).
+If the user wants a class to be throwable in a target language and not to be derived from std::exception, the **is_exception** variable for that class must be set to True (default value is **False**).

 .. note::
-    User-defined exception classes must have a copy constructor since we copy the exception object before rethrowing it in the target language.
-We need this since the original exception object is deleted after its lifetime is ended.
+    User-defined exception classes must have a copy constructor since CppBind copies the exception object before rethrowing it in a target language.
+CppBind needs a copy object since the original exception object is deleted when its lifetime is ended.

-If we catch an exception, not from the user-defined list, we report an unexpected exception and call an uncaught exception handler callback.
+If CppBind catches an exception not from the user-defined list, it throws an unexpected exception and calls an uncaught exception handler callback.
-We define an exception utility package that includes ``ExceptionHandler`` class to handle uncaught exception cases.
+CppBind defines ``ExceptionHandler`` class in a utility package (one for each target language) to handle uncaught exceptions.
-The default handler aborts program execution immediately, but the user can set a custom callback, which will be called after an unhandled exception is detected.
-The mentioned package looks like this:
+The default handler aborts program execution immediately, but the user can set a custom callback, which will be called when an unhandled exception is detected, to change this behaviour.
+The mentioned package looks like following:

 .. tab-set::
     .. tab-item:: Kotlin